mushtaqak/learnings/guides/advance-trainings.md

 Follow this 4-part GraphQL guide that contains text as well as videos explains core concepts of GraphQL and ways to interact with it.
 It also lets us learn GraphQL in a great way.

+#### Expectations

-Expectations: After completion of this guide, you should be able to understand and write basic GraphQL queries and mutations.
+After completion of this guide, you should be able to understand and write basic GraphQL queries and mutations.

 #### Training resources

 - [Learn GraphQL Fundamentals with Fullstack Tutorial](https://www.howtographql.com/basics/0-introduction/)

+---

 ### Prisma2